edgeworx/docs/content/en/docs/guides/build.md

 run successfully and stay running until you stop the program execution.

 {{< alert icon="" >}}
 Best performance is achieved with a modern, multi-core CPU and plenty of memory.
-In the next guide, you'll deploy to an Edge device (like a Raspberry Pi + AI accelerator) which should provide great performance.
+In the next guide, you'll deploy to an edge device (like a Raspberry Pi + AI accelerator) which should provide great performance.
 {{< /alert >}}

 ### View your real-time Darcy AI application video output